Creating an SEO efficient Amazon keyword strategy in 2020

 There are 4 steps to optimising your Amazon keyword strategy:

 1. Know what affects Amazon SEOBefore refining your SEO keywords, it is a good idea to know how else your ASINs can be affected by optimising your product detail pages.
 Ensure your product listings are optimised from top to bottom or you will miss out on optimum sales, regardless of how targeted your keywords are.
 This means explanatory titles, stand-out imagery, descriptive bullets and compelling product descriptions.
 Find out the other ways your Amazon rankings can be improved with Molzi’s Amazon SEO guide.

 2. Do some Amazon keyword researchThe key to Amazon keyword optimisation is keyword research.
 To build an effective Amazon keyword strategy you must first position yourself as a shopper looking for your products.
 How are people searching for products like yours?
 What words are mostly used to find it?
 Are they looking for variations such as colour, type or brand?
-Use a keyword research tool to find out the most popular words that people search for.
+Use a keyword research tool to find out the most popular Amazon target audience keywords (words that people search for).
 Determining how shoppers search for products will help you discover the sort of keywords to include in your Amazon listings.
 If a consumer is looking for winter shoes, you might find that they are in fact searching for ‘winter boots’ or ‘cold weather shoes’.
 Your research might surprise you as to how people tend to discover your products on Amazon and not only help in Amazon SEO, but help you understand your target audience.
 For example, the number one criteria for shoppers buying televisions on Amazon is screen size (“TVs 50 inch”), while shoppers browsing for toys are concerned with age appropriateness (“toys for 2 year old”).
 Amazon target audience keywords are also a great way to ensure that you’re not losing out on engaging with your target audience to competitors!

-3. Optimise your Amazon listings with keywordsNow that you know what words consumers use to find your products, you can implement them into your ASINs.
+3. Optimise your Amazon listings with keywordsNow that you know what Amazon SEO keywords consumers use to find your products, you can implement them into your ASINs.
 Use Amazon keyword optimisation to optimize your product title with keywords, include them in your bullet points, and product descriptions.
 Although there is no definitive proof that SEO is affected by A+ content, it is a conversion-driver which, in turn, builds rank.
 Key phrases or keywords that aren’t used in these sections can be used in the back-end of your listing.
 However, backend keywords will hold less clout than if they are used on page so ensure you use the keywords most likely to improve traffic in your listing.
 Amazon doesn’t reward repetition or keyword placement hierarchy, but equally won’t penalise repetition of keywords.

 4. Optimise your Amazon advertising keywords